2014 Canadian Game Design Award

 - Puzzles (including solitaire-only games) and brain-teasers are not eligible for this contest.

-- Board or card games with play times within 120 minutes will be accepted.
+- Board or card games with play times under 121 minutes will be accepted.

-- Participants whose designs make it to the semi-finalist stage will be required to submit two playable prototypes to the selection committee upon request (see below for further details).
+- Participants whose designs make it to the Finalist stage will be required to submit one playable prototype to the selection committee upon request (see below for further details).

 - A $25 administration fee completes the eligibility of an entry.